terminalcloud/apps/docs/toshi.md

 To access the **Toshi** interface, just click on the "See your Toshi instance running here!" link.

-This container is prepared to start a Thoshi intance automatically, using the Terminal startup scripts.
+This container is prepared to start a Thoshi instance automatically, using the Terminal startup scripts.

 On this case, Toshi is being launched into a (screen)[http://en.wikipedia.org/wiki/GNU_Screen] and it's live output can be examined by attaching the screen to a terminal tab by running `screen -S toshi`.